Peter Lesley: Family

 His wife, Susan Inches Lesley (1823-1904), was the daughter of Judge Joseph Lyman, of Northampton, Massachusetts, and Anne Jean Lyman (née Robbins), daughter of Edward Robbins.
 She married Prof. Lesley in 1849, and devoted herself to the work of organized charities in Philadelphia.
+She also was an abolitionist, and worked with Frederick Douglass to reconnect slave families separated by sale.
 She published Memoirs of Mrs. Anne J. Lyman (Cambridge, 1876; 2d ed., entitled Recollections of My Mother, Boston, 1886).
 The couple's daughter was the painter Margaret Lesley Bush-Brown, whose first job was creating geological models for her father.

-Peter Lesley died from a stroke at his home in Milton, Massachusetts on June 1, 1903.
+Peter Lesley died, aged 83, from a stroke at his home in Milton, Massachusetts on June 1, 1903.

 Works

 Besides many reports and numerous papers in scientific magazines, he published: